terranix/terranix-website/content/documentation/flakes.md

    jq  -s '{ options: . }'
 ```

-## Using terranixConfigurationAst or terranixConfigurationAst
+## Using terranixConfigurationAst or terranixOptionsAst

 If you want to get deeper insides in the output of `terranixConfiguration` or `terranixOptions`
 you can make use of the `terranixConfigurationAst` or the `terranixOptionsAst` function.